Rule 1: General governance policies of the Quebec Press Council

 c) Act: The Companies Act (RSQ, Chapter C-38).

-2.02 Definitions in the Act – Subject to the foregoing, the definitions provided for in the Act apply to the provisions of these By-laws.
+2.02 Definitions in the Act – Subject to the foregoing, the definitions provided for in the Act apply to the provisions of these Rules.

 2.03 Rules of Interpretation – Words importing the singular number shall include the plural and vice versa, words importing the masculine gender shall include the feminine and vice versa, and provisions applying to natural persons shall apply also to legal persons, including partnerships and other groups not constituted as corporations.

-2.04 Adoption of By-laws – The Quebec Press Council may adopt By-laws not contrary to the Act or its Instrument of Incorporation and may repeal, amend or re-enact them.
+2.04 Adoption of Rules – The Quebec Press Council may adopt Rules not contrary to the Act or its Instrument of Incorporation and may repeal, amend or re-enact them.

-2.05 Precedence – In the event of any inconsistency between the Act, the Instrument of Incorporation or the By-laws, the Act shall prevail over the Instrument and the By-laws, and the Instrument shall prevail over the By-laws.
+2.05 Precedence – In the event of any inconsistency between the Act, the Instrument of Incorporation or the Rules, the Act shall prevail over the Instrument and the Rules, and the Instrument shall prevail over the Rules.

 3. Constitution of the Quebec Press Council